 Multiple pools of hardware resources where each resource pool caters for workloads of a specific profile (for example, High Performance) leads to inefficient use of the hardware as the server resources are configured specifically for a profile.
 If not properly sized or when demand changes, this can lead to oversupply/starvation scenarios; reconfiguration may not be possible because of the underlying hardware or inability to vacate servers for reconfiguration to support another profile type.

 Single pool of hardware resources including for controllers that have the same CPU configuration.
-This is operationally efficient as any server can be utilized to support any profile or controller.
+This is operationally efficient as any server can be utilised to support any profile or controller.
 The single pool is valuable with unpredictable workloads or when the demand of certain profiles is insufficient to justify individual hardware selection.

 Reservation of Compute Node Cores